call23re/Draft/readme.md

 ## Limitations
 Draft overwrites certain globals inside of the `Produce` function environment via `setfenv`.
 This may disable Luau optimizations related to global access chains.

+While Draft will copy your existing metatables to your new state, it can't keep them from mutating your previous state.
+Unfortunately there's no sane way to prevent metamethods from making unwanted mutations.
+Regardless, immutability is generally most beneficial when working with plain data.

 For a number of reasons, Draft is not as performant as using something like Llama.
 In most cases this is negligible.
 However, if you can _easily_ write the same code using Llama, do that instead.

 You can't overwrite or clear your state by reassigning `Draft`.
 Use `table.clear` instead. e.g.